 Savannah Cat Appearance

 The Savannah cat looks somewhat like a cheetah.
-She oozes grandeur, luxury and personality.
-This certainly isn’t a cat you would expect to see roaming around your neighbourhood.
+She oozes grandeur, luxury, and personality.
+This certainly isn’t a cat you would expect to see roaming around your neighborhood.
 Savannah cats come in various colors.

 Savannah Cat Eyes